 There have been changes made recently to the Controlled Substances Act (CSA) in regards to cannabidiol or CBD.
-As the CBD market continues to expand, many consumers are looking at this recent news and wondering how it will affect their daily CBD supplement.
+As the CBD market continues to expand, many consumers are looking at this recent news and wondering how it will affect their daily CBD product.
 Here, we look at updates to the country’s policy toward CBD and explain whether it will change CBD availability to you.

 Epidiolex, a Drug Containing CBD, is now in Schedule V